dragazo/cpp-gc/README.md

 * `std::unordered_set<Key, Hash, KeyEqual, Allocator>`
 * `std::vector<T, Allocator>`

+Additionally, the equivalent wrappers for the above standard library containers defined in the `GC` class likewise have well-formed router functions (which perform their own synchronization logic - see [Formal Definitions](#formal-definitions).

 The following types have ill-formed `GC::router` specializations pre-defined for safety.
-This is typically because there is no way to route to said type's contents for one reason or another.
+This is typically because there is no way to route to said type's contents or to hint that routing to such an object won't have the desired effect.
 It is a compile error to use any of these, which should help limit confusion on usage.

 * `T[]`
 * `std::atomic<T>` (where T is not a `GC::ptr`)